No one wants to be ill, but at least Uncle Sam gives Americans a little relief in the form of federal income-tax deductions for medical expenses.

 The Internal Revenue Code includes two important rules that can limit who truly qualifies for relief from medical expenses:

 - You must generally itemize deductions on Form 1040 Schedule A rather than take the "standard deduction" if you want a break on medical expenses.
-If what you plan to deduct for everything (from medical bills to mortgage interest) adds up to less than the standard deduction ($6,400 for singles and $12,600 for married joint filers for tax year 2015), there's no point in itemizing.
+If what you plan to deduct for everything (from medical bills to mortgage interest) adds up to less than the standard deduction ($6,300 for singles, $9,300 for heads of household and $12,600 for married joint filers for tax year 2016), there's no point in itemizing.

 - Most taxpayers can only deduct allowable medical expenses that exceed 10 percent of "adjusted gross income" (AGI).
 That's the amount you earn in a given year from wages, investments and other sources minus what you paid for alimony, student-loan interest and a few other things.
 So, if a married couple has $100,000 AGI and $10,500 of qualified medical expenses, they can deduct only $500--$10,500 minus $10,000 (10 percent of their $100,000 AGI).
 Seniors age 65 or older can deduct any medical expenses above 7.5 percent of AGI.